 The Electronics Fundamentals diploma program is designed to prepare students for careers in electronics professions.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of electronics theory and practical application necessary for successful employment.
-Program graduates receive an Electronics Fundamentals diploma which prepares them for entry-level positions in the electronics field and qualifies them for admission to the Electronics Technology program.
+Program graduates receive an Electronics Fundamentals diploma which prepares them for entry-level positions in the electronics field and qualifies them for admission to the Electronics Fundamentals program.

 Students are accepted into the Electronics Fundamentals program every semester.
 A full-time student can complete this program in 3 semesters.
 To graduate, students must earn a minimum of 38 semester credit hours.

 Individuals wanting to enroll in the Electronics Fundamentals diploma program must have good eyesight, manual dexterity, hand eye coordination, critical thinking skills, problem solving skills, math skills, and the ability to apply technology to the work environment.

 South Campus (Dublin)

 (Costs are estimated and are subject to change.)

 HOPE Career Grant:

 The HOPE Career Grant, formerly known as the Strategic Industries Workforce Development Grant, is available to HOPE Grant-qualified students who enroll in select majors specifically aligned with one of 12 industries in which there are more jobs available in Georgia than there are skilled workers to fill them.